Top Trump health appointee taking medical leave after incendiary remarks

 Caputo had been set to oversee a critical public relations campaign to help build public trust in a coronavirus vaccine.
 Recent polls show a significant number of Americans are unlikely to take a vaccine as soon as it is available over fears that safety has been compromised for speed.

 Several current and former officials said the recent controversies engulfing the longtime political operative threatened public trust in a crucial public relations campaign to boost acceptance of a vaccine that has already been highly politicized.

-In recent days, Caputo has also been less involved in strategy sessions about Operation Warp Speed, including a call with reporters on Wednesday.
+White House officials, who spoke on the condition of anonymity, said Caputo’s exit will improve the communications strategy for the vaccine.

+Speaking at a Senate hearing Wednesday, Robert Redfield, director of the Centers for Disease Control and Prevention, said he had been “deeply saddened” by Caputo’s remarks on the Facebook Live audio accusing his agency of containing a “resistance unit” trying to undermine the president.

+“It not true,” Redfield said, characterizing the CDC as “made up of thousands of men and women, highly competent.
+It is the premier public health agency in the world.”

+Redfield also denied that Caputo or Alexander had undermined the agency’s weekly science reports, known as Morbity and Mortality Weekly Report.
+“The scientific integrity of the MMWR has not been compromised, and will not be compromised on my watch,” he said.

-Caputo apologized to HHS staff on Tuesday for his remarks and the embarrassment they brought upon HHS and said he was considering a medical leave.
+Caputo had apologized to HHS staff on Tuesday for his remarks and the embarrassment they brought upon HHS and said then that he was considering a medical leave.
 He also said his family had been receiving threats and that his physical health was in question.

 Trump installed Caputo at HHS in April after a series of damaging stories about Trump’s handling of the pandemic, according to three current and former senior administration officials who spoke on the condition of anonymity to describe behind-the-scenes discussions.